dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

-Then, on August 27, [Alexander Korotkov reverted the whole feature](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commit;h=3e8bcc864) from the PostgreSQL 19 branch:
+Then, on August 27, [Alexander Korotkov reverted the whole feature](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commit;h=3e8bcc864) from the PostgreSQL 19 branch.
+I am leaving the section in, because how that decision got made is more interesting than the feature would have been:

 > The feature is reverted due to multiple design issues which are too late to
 > address in this release cycle.